gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 I am implementing a declarative programming language that facilitates the synergy between automatons and humans on software development by forcing AI tools to generate intuitive code and to allow human operators to understand what is in there.
 It is an attempt to lower the barriers by simplifying the programming experience.

-For giving you some reasoning, I will touch here various aspects that includes cognitive aspects of problem-solving applied to programming and the role of AI tools such as LRMs on software development.
+For a rationale, I will touch here various aspects that includes cognitive aspects of problem-solving applied to programming and the role of AI tools such as LRMs on software development.
 I will provide arguments for stating that the accidental complexity of the programming system may worsening the performance of AI generators as well as it affects human developers.

-Maybe you want to read [_"Pull Down Complexity with Kubrick"_](/assets/pull-down/px26.pdf) in PDF?
+Maybe you want to read _"Pull Down Complexity with Kubrick"_ in [PDF](/assets/pull-down/px26.pdf)?
 {: .notice--primary }

 Started as a _data programming_ language for pairing database queries with programming controls, [Kubrick](https://gfrison.com/kubrick/) may evolve in an advance integrated programming environment with the footprint of a _Jupiter notebook_ and the immediacy of a _spreadsheet_.
 It lets agents to focus on what they want to achieve making easy things easily without expressivity losses.